(Y1 Students and Up)

 - Situated 30 kilometres from Waitomo on the Waitomo Caves – Te Anga Road.
 The Department of Conservation has now built stairs and a viewing platform into this cave.
 It is still self guided, so bring a torch to view inside the cave.
 A short walk through forest and karren leads to the cave.
 Allow 20 minutes return.
 Picnic table at start of walk.

 (Y1 and up)

-Situated 31 kilometres from Waitomo on the Waitomo Caves – Te Anga Road.
-Follow a track through thich forest to the base of the falls.
+- Situated 31 kilometres from Waitomo on the Waitomo Caves – Te Anga Road.
+Follow a track through the forest to the base of the falls.
 Allow 30 minutes return.